kiranz/just-api/docs/docs/features.md

      function_name: customFunctionName
 ```

-Note that run_type is `module` and function details are mapped to `module` attribute. `module_path` has the relative path to the JS file.
+Note that run_type is `module` and function details are mapped to `module` attribute. `module_path` has the relative path to the JS file from Node's process's current working directory or relative to suite's path if you set `locate_files_relative` to true in `meta` section of the suite.
 The JS file is expected to be a standard Node.js module.
 `function_name` is the function exported in the module.

 ### Async support for custom functions with promises

+Just-API does not support callback mechanism, Wrap async opeartions with promises and return a promise.

-Custom functions can be asynchronous defined with async keyword, Just-API waits until promise returned by function is resolved or rejected.
+Custom functions can be asynchronous defined with async keyword, Just-API waits until the promise returned by the async function is resolved or rejected.

 An `inline` asynchronous function is defined as below.